 music rooms 2010-2011

-Claude Lévi-Strauss theatre, free access with limited seating, upon presentation of museum ticket
+Claude Lévi-Strauss Theater, free access with limited seating, upon presentation of a museum ticket

 Ishango Opus2, creation of Camel Zekri

 Musical afternoon, Saturday October 16th 2010